-Major-General Tim Cross CBE
+Major General Tim Cross

 Major-General Tim Cross retired from the Army in 2006.
 In his military career he has seen operational service in Northern Ireland, Cyprus, the Balkans (SFOR and KFOR) and Iraq.
 He has worked extensively with other government departments, the US military, the United Nations and numerous non-governmental organisations (NGOs).

 Daniel Dyal is judge who hears cases in the Crown Court and the Employment Tribunal.
 Prior to taking full-time judicial office in 2021, Daniel was a barrister specialising mainly in equality law and employment law.
 He practised from Cloisters chambers, a top-tier set in London, from 2006 – 2021.
 He was a part-time judge alongside his practice at the bar from 2013 onwards.

 Daniel is an alumnus of the School of Politics and International Relations.
 He graduated in 2002 with a first class (honours) BA in Politics.
 He undertook the MA in Legal and Political Theory at UCL where he graduated with a distinction, top of his class and with the prize for best dissertation.
 He then converted to law and completed bar school at the Inns of Court School of law where he was ranked as ‘Outstanding’.

 Daniel is a co-author of Discrimination in Employment: a claims handbook, is co-author of a forthcoming employment law commentary for practitioners and has published in several legal journals